 "Ethics is an essential component of good science.
 Ethics is not an external constraint, rather it promotes research freedom and helps improve the quality of knowledge in relation to societal concerns, values and goals.
 Ethics makes science better, also in terms of reliability, relevance and sustainability.

 In our view, ethics includes integrity, compliance with international regulations about animal welfare and human rights, as well as reflection about the goals of science.
 We believe that science is not an end in itself, and that a sole focus on truth is an ethical choice, which leaves out other important and desirable functions of science.
 In fact, there are numerous non-epistemic values embedded in scientific practices, agendas and results which are crucial for a satisfactory science-society interaction.

-The AgreenSkills programme follows an equal opportunity policy with respect to full gender parity, equal geographical distribution and balance in topics.
-It also ensures respect for equality of treatment among applicants.
+AgreenSkills and AgreenSkills+ programmes followed an equal opportunity policy with respect to full gender parity, equal geographical distribution and balance in topics.
+It also ensured respect for equality of treatment among applicants.

-AgreenSkills is in full compliance with the General Principles and Requirements applicable to employers in the European Charter for Researchers and in the Code of Conduct for the Recruitment of Researchers .
-AgreenSkills also intends to attract promising and confirmed talents while avoiding human capital flight from developing countries.
+In full compliance with the General Principles and Requirements applicable to employers in the European Charter for Researchers and in the Code of Conduct for the Recruitment of Researchers , AgreenSkills programmes intended to attract promising and confirmed talents while avoiding human capital flight from developing countries.

 These Ethics sessions were built on key talks and sequences of free discussions with a consistent period for Q&A and discussion in small groups between the fellows and the Ethics commission members and /or speakers.
 They sessions have been made possible thanks to the unflinching involvement of the members of the Ethics Commission, and notably its chair, Magda Giordano, who chaired and moderate most of them.